 8) A power of attorney (if filed through Patent Agent) [Form-26].

-9) Patent statutory fees – Only electronic payment because of E-filing.
+9) Patent statutory fees – Electronic payment or DD/Cheque

 Patent Application at Patent Office India: